-This page titled 6.16: Discrete Random Variables (1 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Lumen Learning.
+This page titled 6.10: Discrete Random Variables (1 of 5) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Bill Pelz via source content that was edited to the style and standards of the LibreTexts platform.

-• Use probability distributions for discrete and continuous random variables to estimate probabilities and identify unusual events.
+Use probability distributions for discrete and continuous random variables to estimate probabilities and identify unusual events.